 Insulin overdose can cause toxicity by causing hypoglycemia and many additional effects, including arrhythmias, coma, seizures, hypotension, amongst other symptoms.
 Long-term insulin use may lead to dermal toxicity by causing lipodystrophy.
 The patient can mitigate this adverse effect by rotating subcutaneous injection sites.
 Insulin can also cause hypokalemia and related complications, as mentioned earlier in this article.

 Enhancing Healthcare Team Outcomes

 All interprofessional team members should assist in educating the patient and family about the importance of safe insulin dosing.
 Demonstrations and educational workshops would go a long way toward achieving these goals.
 It is also crucial to educate the patient to recognize the early signs of hypoglycemia and how to manage diabetes mellitus with insulin and other glycemic control medications.
 This approach allows the patient to become an integral member of the healthcare team, i.e., its number one focus, and to help in improving overall outcomes by close collaboration.
 Nursing should ensure proper administration, adherence, and verify monitoring.
-Pharmacists need to verify dosing, perform medication reconciliation, and can instruct patients on administration as well as how to use their glucose monitor properly.
+Pharmacists need to verify dosing, perform medication reconciliation, and instruct patients on administration and how to use their glucose monitor properly.
 If there are concerns, they should work with the clinician to improve the safe administration of the drug.
-Monitoring of the blood glucose concentrations, adjustment of the dose of insulin as necessary, and lifestyle modifications to prevent chronic complications of diabetes mellitus are significant goals to enhance the patient health outcomes by the healthcare team.
-[Level V]
+Monitoring of the blood glucose concentrations, adjusting the dose of insulin as necessary, and lifestyle modifications to prevent chronic complications of diabetes mellitus are significant goals to enhance the patient health outcomes by the healthcare team.
+[Level 5]